sabifo4/LUCA-divtimes/03_additional_analyses/02_blunc_analysis/README.md

 Now, once the MCMC diagnostics have finished, we can run our [in-house R script](scripts/Check_priors_VS_posteriors.R) to plot the posterior distributions against the prior distributions, which can help to better assess how informative the data are and whether there are any serious contradictions between the prior and the posterior distributions.

-Last, you can extract the final data that we used to write our manuscript as it follows:
+Lastly, you can extract the final data that we used to write our manuscript as it follows:

 ```sh
 # Run from `MCMCtree`